MelGrubb/BuilderGenerator/docs/index.md

 ## "With" Method Types

 One feature of the generated builders is that the various "With" methods come in multiple flavors.
-There is the typical version that takes a simple value, such as the Guid Id value used in this example.
+There is the typical version that takes a simple value, such as the Guid ID value used in this example.
 In addition, there are overloads that take lambda expressions to be evaluated when the builder's Build method is finally invoked at runtime.
 This can be useful as a way to delay the execution of potentially expensive code until the last moment in case the value is changed later on.
 Each "With" method can be called multiple times, with subsequent values overwriting previous ones.
 In other words, "Last in wins".
 Builders represent a *plan* for creating an object rather than the object itself, and plans are always subject to change.

 ## Manipulating internal properties